dgroomes/lucene-playground/README.md

       version 9.2.0.
 Now I need to copy it in and have the Gradle depend on it.
 * [x] DONE Eject from the official Lucene demo and create a demo of my own.
 It might be interesting to create an index over JSON files.
 And then maybe even highlight the query match in the console?
+* [ ] Use an in-memory index.
+This is convenient for demos so we don't have to clean up files, but also I'm interested in the feature.
 * [ ] Make sure unusual characters work.
 For example, search by emoji.
 * [ ] What does fuzzy searching look like?
 I want to search with "fish" and find "starfish" as a result.